 - Mix into dry ingredients.

-- This will make 8 to 10 biscuits. the biscuits will increase in size.
+- This will make 6 to 8 biscuits.
+The biscuits will increase in size.

-- Bake on a baking stone if you have one, or use parchment paper.
-Spray with baking spray.
+- Bake on a baking sheet with parchment paper.

-- I find that a baking stone or griddle works best.
-A cookie spatula works great to remove them, as it is extra thin.
+- A cookie spatula works great to remove them, as it is extra thin.

 - Bake at 425 degrees F. for 10-15 minutes until golden brown.